 “Justice to the stage; credit to the University.”

 Once upon a time in 1888, a small group of Penn undergraduates, led by Clayton Fotterall McMichael, were interested in the stage and were feeling restless.
 Here were talented and ambitious young men of prominent Philadelphia families with no proper outlet for their artistic pursuits.
 Those interested in the Classics went to that department for productions of Euripides; Shakespeareans went to the English department.
 However, McMichael and his cohorts wanted something different: a troupe that would produce humorous theatrical pieces.
-What was a college man to do?
+What was a college student to do?
 Get up in frocks and spoof everyone and everything, naturally.

 Because colleges at the time were open only to young gentlemen, any production was limited to an all–male cast.
 These organizations naturally saw burlesque, which was quite popular in that era, as the perfect genre.
 The overblown characterizations, loose plotting, musical interludes, and parody of high art made the style perfect for a group of young, well–educated, amateur men, especially since the drag tradition came “built–in.”